Talandar99/riptide_rust/README.md

 cli tool for running scripts

 # why not symlink?
-- to eliminate risc of running specific scripts by accident.
+- to eliminate risk of running specific scripts by accident.
 For example imagine that you have script that modify recursivly all files in current directory
 - less junk in $PATH

 # TODO / current state